taniarascia/new-moon/README.md

 New Moon Theme for Brackets
 ===========================

+*Update 10/23/2015 - Improvements to legibility for comments and errors*

 This theme was created to be optimized for front end web development - HTML, CSS, JavaScript and PHP/Wordpress.
 It's a low contrast dark theme using color inspiration from Tomorrow Night Eighties, and style inspiration from Twilight.

 Most of the dark themes I tried using were distracting and overly colorful and contrast heavy, especially with PHP embedded into HTML.
 The New Moon theme strives to remedy that, with a theme that is pleasant to view in any language.